 and so

-Now, the times $\rho_n$ taken for $X^\straT$ to come within distance $n^{-1}$ of the boundary of $\SS$ converge to $\rho \eqdef \inf\{t \geq 0: X^\straT(t) \in \partial\SS \}$ as $n \to \infty$.
-So, the continuity of $h$ and the Dominated Convergence Theorem together imply
+Now, the times $\rho_n$ taken for $X^\straT$ to come within distance $n^{-1}$ of the boundary of $\SS$ converge to $\rho\eqdef\inf\{t \geq0\dvtx X^\straT(t) \in\partial\SS\}$ as $n \to\infty$.
+So, the continuity of $h$ and the Dominated Convergence theorem together imply

-In summary, inequality \eqref{e:lemver2} arises by applying the three dimensional Ito formula to $g$ composed with the controlled process stopped inside $(0,1)^3$ and then using continuity of $h$.
-But, from time $\rho$ onwards, our controlled process runs on a face or an edge of the cube and Ito's formula in three dimensions does not apply.
-This is not a problem though -- a similar argument with Ito's formula in one (or two) dimensions does the trick.
-That is, if $\rho^\prime$ denotes the first time that $X^\straT$ hits an edge of $\SS$ (so $0 \leq \rho \leq \rho^\prime \leq \tau^\straT$), then both
+In summary, inequality \eqref{e:lemver2} arises by applying the three dimensional It{\^o} formula to $g$ composed with the controlled process stopped inside $(0,1)^3$ and then using continuity of $h$.
+But, from time $\rho$ onward, our controlled process runs on a face or an edge of the cube and It{\^o}'s formula in three dimensions does not apply.
+This is not a problem though---a similar argument with It{\^o}'s formula in one (or two) dimensions does the trick.
+That is, if $\rho^\prime$ denotes the first time that $X^\straT$ hits an edge of $\SS$ (so $0 \leq\rho\leq\rho^\prime\leq\tau^\straT$), then both

 and

 Summing these differences and using the boundary condition $h(x) = 1$ for $x \in D$ yields